-What is a Master Data Management Strategy?
+What is a Master Data Management?

-Master data management strategy (MDM) refers to the governing procedures for entering, aggregating, consolidating, de-duping, standardizing, and maintaining data en masse throughout an organization.
+Master data management (MDM) refers to the governing procedures for entering, aggregating, consolidating, de-duping, standardizing, and maintaining data en masse throughout an organization.
 By ensuring control and reliability, MDM creates a single source of master data that can be applied and maintained by many different entities throughout a business.

 Why is a Master Data Management Strategy important?

-Companies increasingly need cost optimization, faster product launches, and more efficient regulatory compliance, and having an effective Master Data Management strategy is critical for all of that to happen.
+Companies increasingly need cost optimization, faster product launches, and more efficient regulatory compliance, and having an effective MDM strategy is critical for all of that to happen.
 Without it, cross-organizational data misalignment can lead to suboptimal decision making and decelerated growth.
 But developing a Master Data Management strategy and putting it into practice across an organization is no simple task, and achieving dependable data quality is one of the biggest pain points for enterprises.

 Creating a Good Master Data Management Strategy